riccardoguidi87/IDAA/README.md

-## Electrophoresis_Peak_Search
+## Automated Analysis of CRISPR KO efficiency via Indel Detection by Amplicon Analysis (IDAA)
-### A python script that search for desired peaks in an elecrophoresis table, to return peak height
+### A Python script that compares peaks of IDAA electrophoresis analysis to automatically infer KO frequency of CRISRP treatement

 This program takes two tables as input:
 1. **ThermoFisher Cloud Electrophoresis Tabulation** (TFET): you can obtain such table when you run your electrophoresis files (.fsa) using a [Cloud Thermo](https://www.thermofisher.com/order/catalog/product/A26811?SID=srch-srp-A26811#/A26811?SID=srch-srp-A26811) account, or any registered Thermo Electrophoresis softwares that can process .fsa file formats (that is the raw data from electrophoresis)